DIV vs. SPAN – How do They Differ?

 </div>

-This example shows how a part of the text in the content area can be colored like with a highlighter .
+This example shows how a piece of the text in the content area can be colorized like using a highlighter .
 Then it continues as normal.

 A second paragraph begins here.